 The Company's vessels transport a broad range of major and minor bulk commodities, including ores, coal, grains, and fertilizers, along worldwide shipping routes, and are, or are expected to be, employed primarily in the spot market or in spot market-oriented pools of similarly sized vessels.
-As of June 30, 2020, the Company owned or finance leased 49 vessels consisting of 16 Kamsarmax vessels and 33 Ultramax vessels and time chartered in six vessels consisting of five Kamsarmax vessels and one Ultramax vessel.
+As of September 30, 2020, the Company owned or finance leased 49 vessels consisting of 16 Kamsarmax vessels and 33 Ultramax vessels and time chartered in five Kamsarmax vessels.